chenweixiang/chenweixiang.github.io/_posts/2019-05-16-scientific-computing.md

 SciPy is also a family of conferences for users and developers of these tools: SciPy (in the United States), EuroSciPy (in Europe) and SciPy.in (in India).
 Enthought originated the SciPy conference in the United States and continues to sponsor many of the international conferences as well as host the SciPy website.

-The SciPy library is currently distributed under the BSD license, and its development is sponsored and supported by an open community of developers.
-It is also supported by NumFOCUS, a community foundation for supporting reproducible and accessible science.
+SciPy library is currently distributed under the BSD license, and its development is sponsored and supported by an open community of developers.
+It is also supported by [NumFOCUS](https://numfocus.org/), a community foundation for supporting reproducible and accessible science.

 * [SciPy Home Page](https://www.scipy.org/)
 * [Scipy Documentation](https://scipy.org/docs.html)